 Complete the following table for all emission sources.
 For sources that are equipped with an emission control device, provide data after the emission control.

 Source Unit ID Pollutant Max.
 Emission Rate (kg/hr) Avg.
 Emission Rate (t/yr) Emission Estimation Technique

-Provide a sample calculation for emission estimates.
-Emission estimation must be based on one of the following EF: Emission Factors ST: Stack testing or monitoring
+^{} Provide a sample calculation for emission estimates.
+Emission estimation must be based on one of the following a.
+New Facility